CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 One of your companies that begins its turn at the surface site of an Under-deeps site can move normally _or_ it can move to its adjacent Under-deeps site (i.e., the company moves to an Under-deeps site from its surface site).
 One of your companies that begins its turn at an Under-deeps site may only move to one of the adjacent sites listed on the Under-deeps site card.

-Each adjacent site is followed by a number in parentheses—this number indicates how difficult it is to move from the Under-deeps site to the adjacent site.
+Each adjacent site is followed by a number in parentheses---this number indicates how difficult it is to move from the Under-deeps site to the adjacent site.
 When an adjacent site is revealed by one of your companies whose site of origin is an Under-deeps site, you must make a roll (2D6).
 If the result is greater than or equal to the number in parentheses following the adjacent site as listed on its site of origin, the movement/hazard phase proceeds normally.
 Otherwise, the company returns to its site of origin and the movement/hazard phase proceeds as if the company had not moved.

 {: .note }
 > **Note:** A company moving from a surface site to its Under-deeps site does not need to make a roll.
 >
+> **Clarification:** When a company’s site of origin is an Under-deeps site and the company reveals a new site at the start of its movement/hazard phase, the company is declaring it will make a roll to determine if the movement was successful.
+No cards can be played between the site being revealed and the roll except for _Reach of Ulmo_.
+Neither player draws cards for this movement if the roll is not successful.[^crf-under-deeps-roll]
+>
+> **Clarification:** _Goldberry_ cannot prevent a company from returning to its site of origin that failed its roll to move to an adjacent Under-deeps site.[^crf-goldberry]
+>
+> **Clarification:** If a company returns to it’s site of origin, it may do nothing during it’s site phase.
+A company failing it’s underdeeps movement roll is **not** effected by this rule.[^crf-return-to-origin]

+{: .note }
 > **Example:** A company that starts at Carn Dum can move normally or it can move to The Iron-deeps—The Iron-deeps lists Carn Dum as an adjacent site.
 Similarly, a company that starts at The Iron-deeps may attempt to move to any adjacent site listed: Carn Dum (0), The Under-leas (6), or The Under-vaults (7).
 However, after committing to movement, the moving player must roll a 6 or better to successfully move to The Under-leas or a 7 or better to successfully move to The Under-vaults.

 ### MANIFESTATIONS